trbn1/road_signs_recognition/README.md

 # Road Signs Recognition

-Road Signs Recognition using multilayer perceptron neural network algorithm (WIP)
+Road Signs Recognition using multilayer perceptron neural network algorithm

 ## Dependencies

 Following software was tested and executed using Anaconda 5.3.0 on Windows.

-*road_signs_recognition.py* expects image files with road signs under *dataset* directory
+*get_model.py* expects image files with road signs under *dataset* directory

 During develompent phase we are using Belgian Traffic Sign Dataset linked in references, specifically: